srpattison/AmsterdamBlockchainWeek/events/web3-community-builders-5-lessons-from-bayc/README.md

 # Add or remove paragraphs as needed, but remember the hyphen before each entry.
 synopsis:
   -
     With a $3,6B market cap - there are definitely some interesting lessons we can all use&learn.
-What are the principles and Network effects behind this #1 NFT project?
+What are the principles and Network effects behind this nr 1 NFT project?
   -
     Web3 Community Builders Meetup, where we'll discuss 5 Big Lessons from the Wild Success of Bored Ape Yacht Club 🙊🐒.
 Group discussion, snacks and drinks.
 Afterwards King's Day Pre-Party & Networking for Community Builders 👑🥳